johannburkard/Waldbeere/README.md

 5. Watch the data pour in.
 6. ???
 7. Feel like a marketing guru and PROFIT.

+## About

+### Why this script?

+[I](http://johannburkard.de) used and liked Google Website Optimizer a lot.
+When Google closed it, I wrote Waldbeere because I couldn't afford any of the popular split testing tools.

 ### Where does the name come from?